 The Cheshire and Warrington Traveller Team manages encampments in the Cheshire East, Cheshire West and Chester, and Warrington Borough Council areas.

-The Government defines unauthorised encampments as 'encampments of caravans and/or other vehicles on land without the landowner or occupier's consent and constituting trespass'.
+An unauthorised encampment refers to caravans and/or other vehicles on land without the landowner or occupier's consent and constituting trespass'.

 Unauthorised encampments fall into two main categories: